pandoc-jp/pandoc-doc-ja/src-md/users-guide.md

 There is one exception to this rule:  text between `<script>`, `<style>`, and `<textarea>` tags is not interpreted as Markdown.

-This departure from standard Markdown should make it easier to mix Markdown with HTML block elements.
+This departure from original Markdown should make it easier to mix Markdown with HTML block elements.
 For example, one can surround a block of Markdown text with `<div>` tags without preventing it from being interpreted as Markdown.